bentoml/bentoctl/docs/core-concepts.md

 Operators are plugins that interact with cloud services, such as AWS Lambda and SageMaker.
 It abstracts the specific implementation details of the cloud service and provides a unified interface for bentoctl.
 The operator provides 3 core functionality:

-1. Create a deployable image or artifact based on the cloud service's requirements.
+1. Creates a deployable image based on the cloud service's requirements.
 2. Manage the registries provided by the cloud service.
 3. Generate Terraform projects based on the deployment configuration.